rdadolf/fathom/docs/quickstart.md

 model.run()
 ```

+## ImageNet

+The ImageNet workflow is finicky for training and the parameters and optimizations we have included do not reflect the state-of-the-art (e.g., batch normalization).
+Several users have reported issues with running the training flow out of the box, and we are currently working on resolving these issues.

+If you do not want to download and set up ImageNet, then you can switch to using MNIST as provided in `fathom/imagenet/mnist.py`.
+Some of the models (e.g., VGG) may require modification because their convolutional kernels compress the smaller MNIST images too much.

+## DeepQ

 Note: [DeepQ](/models/#deepq) currently looks for its ROMs relative to Fathom's root directory.
 In practice, this will cause problems if you don't run in that directory.
-We are working on a more general configuration interface, but in the meantime, you should feel free to modify the `ROM_PATH` variable in `fathom/deepq/emuator.py`.
+We are working on a more general configuration interface, but in the meantime, you should feel free to modify the `ROM_PATH` variable in `fathom/deepq/emulator.py`.